DistributedProofreaders/ppwb/README.md

 # Post Processor Workbench

-This is a set of tools created by @asylumcs used in the final stage of ebook
+ppwb is a set of tools used in post-processing, the final stage of ebook production.
-production: post-processing.

 The workbench is a web front-end written in PHP that performs a variety of post-processing activities by calling out to external programs.